PasiKoodaa/Chat-with-Screen/README.md

 - PyQt5
 - Pillow
 - requests
-- KoboldCPP server (for GGUF-models)
+- KoboldCPP server (for gguf-models)
-- transformers (for Transformers models)
+- transformers (for Transformers-models)
-- torch (for Transformers models)
+- torch (for Transformers-models)

 ## Installation